nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/migrating_to_v3.md

 ### Migration Banner

 DLM views will display a warning banner at the top of the page if any DLM model instances have not yet been migrated to the core models.
-This is to ensure that functionality, such as reporting, works correctly.
+Please run this migration job as soon as possible before continuing to use the DLM app.

 ### Accessing Deprecated Models